 BatteryInfoView delivers a ton of information about your battery, but what really drew us to it, is the two components it focuses on.
 You see, the first screen is all about showing information about Designed Capacity, Full Charged Capacity, Battery Health, Number of charge and discharge cycles, among other things.

-When it comes down to the second screen, it shows data on event time charge and discharge, along with the power stage.
-Bear in mind that whenever you suspend or resume the battery, a new log line is created.
+The second screen shows data on event time charge and discharge, along with the power stage.
+Remember that a new log line is created whenever you suspend or resume the battery.

 Additionally, the option is there to export battery information for future printing or whatever else you might need it for.